 6.3 Analysis of Load Testing Data and FEM Predictions for Middlesex Bridge value of individual gage readings and could not be precisely determined by conducting a global thermal analysis of the FEM models of the structure.
 Instead, a temperature correction of field data was used.
 This temperature correction was specific to each gage and dependent on the observed differential readings without truck load applied (differential readings immediately prior to and post load testing with no truck loading present).
 Once the difference between initial and final readings was determined, linear increase in ambient temperature assumption was used for temperature correction.
 All load test data were finally corrected according to the temperature correction.
 Figure 6-2 shows the stress profile of the downstream girder before and after temperature corrections.
-Subsequent to determination of stresses at the gage locations, steel girder moments were calculated with respect to neutral axis of composite section (determined from strain readings in the field testing).
-The calculated steel girder moments from field data were then compared with the FEM girder element results (Figure 6.3) directly output from SAP.
-As shown in Figure 6.3, the effects of temperature correction were slight for initial load positions but increased towards the end of the load test.
-Figure 6.4 shows the moment distribution on the upstream girder along its length.
+Subsequent to determination of stresses at the gage locations, steel girder moments were calculated with respect to neutral axis of composite section.
+Due to errors in calculating neutral axis locations from field data, especially in cases with very low measured strains, calculations were completed using the theoretical neutral axis of the composite section.
+The calculated steel girder moments from field data were then compared with the FEM girder element results (Figure 6-3) directly output from SAP.
+As shown in Figure 6-3, the effects of temperature correction were slight for initial load positions but increased towards the end of the load test.
+Figure 6-4 shows the moment distribution on the upstream girder along its length.
 These two comparisons evaluated the accuracy of the FEM models both for maximum positive and maximum negative moments.